codingEzio/codingezio.github.io/content/2022-12-21-on-Java-Virtual-Machine.md

 ##### macOS

 > Installing XCode shall be [enough](https://apple.stackexchange.com/questions/150978/what-is-the-relationship-between-xcode-and-xcode-command-line-tools) as it would also help you installing all the essential commandline tools that are needed for compiling the JDK.
-Also run `brew install autoconf`.
+And the `brew install autoconf` for the `make` command to work properly.

 ##### Linux

-> I have not tried the commands below.
-This is a snippet from the book called [*深入理解Java虚拟机：JVM高级特性与最佳实践*](https://www.goodreads.com/book/show/51301560).
+> This is a snippet from the book called [*深入理解Java虚拟机：JVM高级特性与最佳实践*](https://www.goodreads.com/book/show/51301560).
 And of course, it assumes you are on Ubuntu-like distros since apt is being used.
-I do think it might be outdated depend on the systems versions and linux kernels you are using.

 | Tool | Library | Command |
 | :--- | :--- | :--- |